UmairAli17/js-recap/README.md

-# Instructions for running CHT2531 Exercises - Week 1
+# Instructions for running CHT2531 JavaScript Exercises

 1. From unilearn download the practical.zip folder.
 2. Unzip this.